exercism/legacy-docs/you-can-help/make-up-new-exercises.md

     └── metadata.yml
 ```

-Generic problem specifications contain an additional metadata file, `canonical-data.json`.
-This contains a set of test inputs and outputs that make up a reasonable test suite.
-Since this is a new exercise, you might want to first implement the test suite for the track in question, and then, based on your discoveries as you implement the test suite, create the canonical data.
+The `canonical-data.json` file contains a set of sample test inputs and outputs that make up a reasonable test suite.
+Since you are creating a new exercise, you might want to implement a test suite for the track in question and then create the canonical data, based on your discoveries and insights from having written an actual test suite.

 Some general guidelines: